BoyBaykiller/IDKEngine/Readme.md

     GL.MultiDrawElementsIndirect(PrimitiveType.Triangles, DrawElementsType.UnsignedInt, IntPtr.Zero, Meshes.Length, 0);
 }
 ```
-While this renders all geometry just fine you might be wondering how to access the entirety of materials to compute proper shading.
+While this renders all geometry just fine, you may be wondering how to access the entirety of materials to compute proper shading.
 After all scenes like Sponza come with a lot of textures and the usual method of manually declaring `sampler2D` in glsl quickly becomes insufficient as we can't do state changes between draw calls anymore (which is good) to swap out materials.
 This is where Bindless Textures comes in.

 ### 2.0 Bindless Textures

 First of all `ARB_bindless_texture` is not a core extension.
-Nonetheless almost all AMD and Nvidia GPUs implement it as you can see [here](https://opengl.gpuinfo.org/listreports.php?extension=GL_ARB_bindless_texture).
+Nevertheless, almost all AMD and Nvidia GPUs implement it, as you can see [here](https://opengl.gpuinfo.org/listreports.php?extension=GL_ARB_bindless_texture).
 Unfortunately render doc doesn't support it.

-The main idea behind bindless textures is the ability to generate a unique 64 bit handle from any texture which can then be used to represent it inside glsl and therefore no longer depend on previous state based mechanics.
+The main idea behind bindless textures is the ability to generate a unique 64 bit handle from any texture, which can then be used to represent it inside glsl and thus no longer depend on previous state based mechanics.
-Specifically that means no longer having to call `BindTextureUnit` (or the older `ActiveTexture` + `BindTexture`) to bind a texture to a glsl texture unit.
+Specifically, this means that you no longer call `BindTextureUnit` (or the older `ActiveTexture` + `BindTexture`) to bind a texture to a glsl texture unit.
-Instead generate a handle and somehow communicate it to the gpu (most likely with a buffer).
+Instead, generate a handle and somehow communicate it to the GPU (most likely with a buffer).

 Example:
 ```cs